 Unless you have a friend who has one of these already and has it all filled out, and you already know how it feels and like the way that feels.

 You know, just for the full disclosure.
-I’m not sponsored or affiliated in anyway with FavUke.
+I’m not sponsored or affiliated in any way with FavUke.
 I’m a customer.
 I just bought this.
-I thought it would be helpful to share with the guys at Teach to Fight so that anybody who’s looking to purchase a dummy, a grappling dummy specifically and maybe doesn’t know as much about the dummy’s features, and purposes and uses.
+I thought it would be helpful to share with the guys at Teach to Fight so that anybody who’s looking to purchase a dummy, a grappling dummy specifically, and maybe doesn’t know as much about the dummy’s features, purposes, and uses.

 Like I said, I think a kid could use this.
 It would not be a problem.
 Some of the other dummies are so heavy but this grappling dummy is something I think a kid would love.